kinsiv/ProsperLoans_Analysis/README.md

 2. Profit gains of $226,208,838.
 3. Reduces financial loss from unpaid principal amounts, $277,268,374 or less.
 4. Imputation algorithm outperforms random selection by 18x.
+5. Credit Score is signfificantly proven to affect loan conditions (APR and principal amount).
+Income Ranges are recommended to have benefits for affluential customers.